 How Does Deep Root Fertilization Work?

 Deep root fertilization is a process by which fertilizer is injected deep into the root zone of a plant.
-The roots of most plants are located in the top 12 inches of soil, so the fertilizer must be injected at least 12 inches Deep Root Fertilizerbelow the surface.
+The roots of most plants are located in the top 12 inches of soil, so the fertilizer must be injected at least 12 inches below the surface.
 Deep root fertilization can be performed with a hand-held syringe or with a motorized injection system.
 The injection system consists of a long, hollow tube that is inserted into the soil.
 The fertilizer is then injected through the tube and into the root zone.

 Deep root fertilization is an effective way to provide nutrients to plants that are not getting enough from the soil.
 It is also helpful for preventing problems such as nutrient deficiencies and poor drainage.
 Deep root fertilization can be performed on most types of plants, including trees, shrubs, and annuals.
 It is important to consult with a nursery or garden center before beginning any Deep Root Fertilization work to ensure that the process is performed correctly.